 ASSOCIATION

-The JustPeace Association brings together the Alliance, the Hubs, and soon the Exchange Forum, and the Lab within a unified structure.
-Here, the overarching framework for cooperation is shaped, and key decisions are made collectively.
+The JustPeace Association is a forthcoming initiative that will bring together the Alliance, the Hubs, and, in time, the Exchange Forum and the Lab within a unified structure.
+This future association aims to serve as the overarching framework for cooperation, where key decisions will be made collectively.

 GOVERNANCE

-The Association is collectively governed by its members, primarily civil society organisations (CSOs), alongside individuals with diverse knowledge and experience in peace, justice, and human security.
-CSO members hold specific veto rights, ensuring that decision-making reflects their priorities and lived experiences.
+The Association will be collectively governed by its members, primarily civil society organisations (CSOs), alongside individuals with diverse knowledge and experience in peace, justice, and human security.
+CSO members will hold specific veto rights, ensuring that decision-making reflects their priorities and lived experiences.

 The Association’s governance is structured through the General Assembly, the Board of Directors, and the Auditors, fostering inclusive and accountable leadership.
 In line with JustPeace’s commitment to equitable and participatory processes, the Association operates with streamlined management and administration, ensuring resources are directed toward meaningful impact.